-

 5 October - 3 November 2023

-Cecilia Brunson Projects is excited to present the gallery’s first exhibition by the Ukrainian-born, New York-based painter Janet Sobel (1893-1968).
+Janet Sobel: 1940s, at the Heart of the New Vanguard is the first UK solo exhibition by the Ukrainian-born, New York-based painter Janet Sobel (1893-1968).
 One of the unsung pioneers of Abstract Expressionism, she enjoyed a short-lived but meteoric career beginning in 1943, when leading New York dealers, collectors and artists took up her work, and culminating in a solo show at Peggy Guggenheim’s Art of This Century gallery in 1946.
 Nevertheless, she remains largely absent from the narratives of American modernism.
 As Cecilia Brunson Projects endeavours to showcase artists who have been historically overlooked, we are pleased to share her work at this pivotal moment of re-evaluation, preceding the artist’s 2024 retrospective at the Menil Collection, Houston.

 Sobel’s story has often been presented as a peculiar footnote to the history of American art.
 An emigré from Yekaterinoslav (now Dnipro, Ukraine), Sobel turned to painting in her late forties, using materials from her husband’s artificial pearl-making business and painting on her living room floor.
 Press from the time calls attention to her quirky role in New York’s art scene and there are stories of her cooking soup for Max Ernst and Marcel Duchamp.
 Then, as quickly as she had appeared on the scene, she put away her paints and moved to Plainfield, New Jersey to continue her life as a housewife.
 It is a narrative that revels in eccentricities and somewhat belies Sobel’s centrality and impact in New York’s art world in the 1940s.